1.00 The Equal Opportunity Program PolicySee version history

 c.
 Vice President for Administrative Services

 The Vice President for Administrative Services is responsible for ensuring that contracts and bids for commodities, services, and construction prepared for or by the College contain equal employment opportunity clauses or statements implementing federal laws and regulations.
 The Vice President for Administrative Services takes appropriate actions to inform minority and women business owners about the College policies and procedures for purchasing goods and services.
-(Policy 6.18 Policy for Participation by Historically Underutilized Businesses in the Procurement and Contracting of Goods and Services)
+(6.18 Historically Underutilized Business (HUB) Utilization Policy)

 IV.
 Administrative Procedures